IIIF/website/source/event/2025/leeds/index.md

 Please see the [travel and hotel page]({{ site.root_url | absolute_url }}/event/2024/los-angeles/travel) for more details on pre-arranged rates.

-### **Travel Scholarship**

-In order to foster a conference environment that better reflects the diversity of the community, the IIIF Consortium is pleased to announce two travel scholarships to attend the Annual Conference.
-Learn more on the [travel scholarship page]({{ site.root_url | absolute_url }}/event/2024/los-angeles/annual_conference_travel_scholarship).

 ### Program committee